-In this analysis, the optimal force at different power levels shown in Fig. 7 will be re-used.
-If the pulse period is large compared to the charge up time, the force that a pulsed beam produces can be approximated as the equilibrium force for the duration of the pulse period.
-Since the capacitance of the objects considered here are around $4\pi\epsilon_0 R \approx 10^{-10}$ Farads, a 1 mA beam could change the voltage by 1 kV in approximately 0.1 ms, this assumption of steady state forces will be valid for all pulse periods larger than 1 second.
+In this analysis, the optimal force at different power levels shown in Fig. 7 will be reused.
+If the pulse period is large compared with the charge up time, the force that a pulsed beam produces can be approximated as the equilibrium force for the duration of the pulse period.
+Because the capacitance of the objects considered here is around $4\pi\epsilon_0 R \approx 10^{-10}$ F, a 1 mA beam could change the voltage by 1 kV in approximately 0.1 ms; this assumption of steady-state forces will be valid for all pulse periods larger than 1 s.
+Hughes and Schaub [25] numerically integrated the full equations and found charge-up times of a few milliseconds, which supports this assumption.

-With this assumption the charge-up and charge-down behavior is ignored and the average force produced by a pulsed beam is given by where $F_M(x)$ is the maximum force at a power level of x, F_P is the average force from a pulsed beam at power P with a duty cycle of d, which is the fraction of time that the beam is on.
-During the "on" part of the cycle, the power can be raised to P/d without changing the average power since it is not operating while the beam is off.
-Multiplying the force by d accounts for it being on only d of the time.
+With this assumption the charge-up and charge-down behavior is ignored, and the average force produced by a pulsed beam is given by where $F_M(x)$ is the maximum force at a power level of x, and F_P is the average force from a pulsed beam at power P with a duty cycle of d, which is the fraction of time that the beam is on.
+During the "on" part of the cycle, the power can be raised to P/d without changing the average power because it is not operating while the beam is off.
+Multiplying the force by d accounts for it being on only the fraction d of the time.

-$$F_P(P,d) = d F_M(P/d) \tag{14}$$
+$$F_P(P,d) = dF_M(P/d) \tag{14}$$

-If the maximum force is directly proportional to power, there is no benefit at all to pulsing because the ds would cancel each other out.
+If the maximum force is directly proportional to power, there is no benefit at all to pulsing, because the ds would cancel each other out.
 However, if the force increases quadratically, or is linear with an offset, there can be an increase in force.
 The increase in force from moving from a continuous beam to a pulsed beam of the same power is shown in Fig. 8 for the case of the tug and debris both having a radius of 3 m.